 Work is often a stressful thing, but it should never be something that causes you to become injured.
 Still, many people do sustain serious injuries on the job because of stress.
 There are several types of stress that can cause damages, and if many cases, an employer can be held liable in court for stress related injuries you sustained while on the job.
-If you would like to talk to a stress injury lawyer in Overland Park about your situation and your rights under the law, the attorneys at Mayer & Rosenberg, P.C. can give you a free case evaluation and offer legal advice based on your unique circumstances.
+If you would like to talk to a stress injury lawyer about your situation and your rights under the law, the attorneys at Mayer & Rosenberg, P.C. can give you a free case evaluation and offer legal advice based on your unique circumstances.

 Physical strain is a part of many jobs that include activities such as heavy lifting.
 Responsible and conscientious employers will often provide equipment to their employees to help ensure that they are safe from harm while performing these stressful tasks.
 Equipment may include kidney support belts and other gear intended to keep the body safe while engaging in heavy lifting or other stressful activities.
 However, not every employer provides such equipment and if you become injured, they could be held liable in court for their negligence.